dbierer/php-class-notes/php-ii-jan-2024.md

-# PHP II - Dec 2023
+# PHP II - Jan 2024

 ## To Do
-Make sure attendees get a copy of the updated class when it's released
+* Make sure attendees get a copy of the updated class when it's released
+* Q: Do the PSRs recommend using `()` when creating new instances?

+* Q: What version of PHP disallows the auto-creation of properties without declaration?

 ## Homework
+For Wed 10 January
+* Update the VM as per the expanded instructions below
+* Lab: Namespace

 ## VM Notes
 ### Expanded VM Instructions